Cats and Leashes – Should You Walk Your Cat?

 Fluffy’s safety should always come first and foremost.
 Always carry your kitty outdoors, and only put her down in safe areas.
 Never leave your kitty tied to a tree or post.
 You might also want to avoid walking near trees, at least at first, just in case Fluffy decides to go for a climb.

-What are the benefits of walking a cat on a leash?
+What are the mental stimulation benefits of outdoor access?

 Contact us, your local animal clinic in St. Lucie County, FL!